 Are Your Pets Part of Your Family?

 For people that have grown up with pets in their homes, you know how truly special our companions can be for us.
-The bond between us is something unique, and while some people may poke fun at our “obsession” with our pets, for many of us it enriches our lives beyond compare.
+The bond between us is something unique, and while some people may poke fun at our œobsession with our pets, for many of us it enriches our lives beyond compare.
 Pets are cherished members of our families!
 They provide us with so many great benefits, both within the family and beyond.

 That recent conversation got me thinking about what it is about my furry family that makes them so important to me.
 Really, it’s the same qualities that make my human family members so important.
 Please take a moment to click back to some of the stories referenced below of families you have helped.
+Here are a few of the qualities they bring into focus:

 1. Pets are protective

 Many people believe that dogs are the most protective creatures, but this is far from the truth.
 While domesticated animals maintain some wild instincts, protection of their human families is one of the most important instincts for dogs, and cats are no different.
-Think about how often you’ve heard stories of dogs or cats protecting children, warning the parents when a child stopped breathing, or running back into a fire to find a missing family member… pets can be our greatest protectors!
-You can read Rowdy’s love story to see how he does just that—warns his Dad when dad’s about to fall.
+Think about how often you’ve heard stories of dogs or cats protecting children, warning the parents when a child stopped breathing, or running back into a fire to find a missing family member¦ pets can be our greatest protectors!
+You can read Rowdy’s love story to see how he does just that”warns his Dad when dad’s about to fall.

 2. Pets show emotion